sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additional guidelines for *10 key Insane* difficulties:

 - **1-handed bracket streams should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.
-(Link this to a set of images with examples)
-- **If the mapper wishes to incorporate 1/4 jacks into a chordstream, they are encouraged to shift note density away from the hand playing said jacks.**
+- **1/4 jacks should be used in chordstreams sparingly.** When used, it is encouraged to shift note density away from the hand playing said jacks.
 - **In the middle of a long chordstream, appropriate sizes and intervals for chords should be informed by the finger dexterity demanded by the chordstream.** A chordstream that demands lots of back-and-forth knuckle movement (e.g. brackets) is significantly more difficult than a chordstream consisting mainly of roll-like patterns, and cannot accomodate larger chords as comfortably.

 ### ![](/wiki/shared/diff/expert-m.png?20211215) Expert